danielmoreira/sciint/README.md

 You can test the installation by running a quick panel segmentation in a scientific figure.

-We add to this repository a [figure](sample.png) collected from Zhou et al. distributed under creative common license (CC-BY).
+We add to this repository a sample [figure](sample.png) collected from Zhou et al. distributed under creative common license (CC-BY) for this purpose.

 To perform the test, run the following instructions inside a python shell: